webdevops/clitools/Documentation/USAGE-DOCKER.md

 ct docker:compose ps
 ```

-Hint: Use `dcc` as alias for `ct docker:compose` for easy docker-compose usage
+Hint: You can use `alias dcc='ct docker:compose'` for this.

 ## Docker shell access